The Foolproof Guide for your First Ladakh Motorcycle Tour.

 Wandering in Leh

 Note: It is mandatory to have an Inner Line Permit to visit some protected parts of Leh.
-Apply for it online by clicking here
+Apply for it online by here

 The town of Leh has some spellbinding attractions which you can’t afford to miss.